-Once you have your energy data, you need to understand how your bill is calculated before you can start identifying where to save money.
-Your electricity and gas bills are likely to include both fixed and variable.
-Understanding gas and electricity charges provides information, including costs for:
+Once you have your energy data, you need to understand how to calculate your bill before you can identify where to save money.
+Your electricity and gas bills are likely to include both fixed and variable costs for the supply of energy, including costs for:

 - delivering the electricity or gas

 - retailer services such as managing your account and producing your bill.

 Not all of the fees on your bill are negotiable, but there are areas where you might be able to change to help you save money.

 This is the rate your business pays to use electricity and gas at a specific time.
 Depending on your contract, one or more of the following tariffs may apply:

 - Single or flat rate tariffs charge the same price regardless of the time of use.